The affiliate marketing industry is incredibly competitive.

 - Elite ($99.00/monthly)

 We use WordPress to build all our blogs.
-This blogging software/content management system is used by 26.6% of all websites in the world.
-The next biggest competitor – Joomla – is used by just 2.8% of all websites.
+This blogging software/content management system is used by one third (33.3%) of all the websites on planet Earth.
+The next biggest competitor – Joomla – powers just 2.9% of all websites.

-We use Thrive Themes on all our websites and is one of the best investments we’ve made, especially the Thrive Content Builder.
+We use Elementor Pro version on all our websites and is one of the best investments we’ve made so far.

 2. Email Marketing: Capturing Leads and Sending Emails